MuhammadAl-Sayedd/Split-screen-page-using-HTML-CSS-Javascript-/README.md

 # Split Page

-## Project 9 - Responsive Split Screen page with a "hover" on smooth interesting transitional effect.
+## Project 9 - Responsive Split Screen page with a "hover" on & off smooth interesting transitional effect.

 #### Technology used:  `HTML` `CSS` and `JavaScript` (Vanilla) .